Sunday, 15 March 2020

 (1) Looking down on those from a different sampradaya / belief

-About 5 years back, one of my seniors invited me to a kīrtan in a house of an Iskconite.
-I enjoyed the kirtan and ārati but things turned ugly after that.
+nd 2017.
+I was in my 2nd year of medicine when of my seniors invited me to a kīrtana in a house of an Iskconite.
+I enjoyed the kīrtana and ārati but things turned ugly after that.

-A lecturer ( not my department ) actually told me to remove my rudrākṣa mālā and to have it replaced with Tulasi when we sat down for Japa.
+A lecturer ( not my department ) who was also there, told me to remove my rudrākṣa mālā to have it replaced with Tulasi when we sat down for Japa.
 I have not known of any vaiṣṇavite text which tallies with his command.
 In fact, the texts glorify rudrākṣa as a potent bead.

 Picture below is taken from a website ( sivapurana.blogspot.com ).
-This is a screenshot of someone who has shared a similar experience to mine.
+This is a sharing of someone who has experienced a similar cult harassment.

 It was simply a sugar-coated version of ' worship the ONLY ONE or rot in hell, imbecile '.
 It felt so abrahamic to a point I anticipated a rice-bag to be offered soon enough.

 What truly pissed me at that point in time was that this lad had led the recitation of nṛsiḿha-kavacaḿ earlier with corrupted pronunciations and is now proudly talking about his scriptural venture.
 How did he venture so much into scriptures without knowing samskṛta?
-Actually, what he meant by 'going through the scriptures' is reading a handful biased Iskcon authored - English Translated books on selected Paurāṇic scriptures.
+Actually, what he meant by 'going through the scriptures' was reading a handful biased Iskcon authored - English Translated books on selected Paurāṇic scriptures.
+Even the Bhagavad Gīta they read is the Iskcon version.

 Image result for iskcon fanatic